AymanElshehawy/nationalites_list_arabic_english/README.md

-# nationalites_list_arabicc_english
+# nationalites_list_arabic_english
-nationalities list i arabic and english
+nationalities list in arabic and english